kensiprell/ktorio.github.io/quickstart/guides/website.md

 * TOC
 {:toc}

-## Setting up the project
+## Setting Up the Project

 The first step is to set up a project.
-You can follow the [Quick Start](/quickstart/index.html) guide, or use the following form to create one:
+You can follow the [Quick Start](/quickstart/index.html) guide or use the following tool to create one:

 {% include preconfigured-form.html hash="dependency=html-dsl&dependency=css-dsl&dependency=freemarker&dependency=static-content&dependency=auth&dependency=ktor-sessions&dependency=status-pages&dependency=routing&artifact-name=website-example" %}

-## Simple routing
+## Simple Routing

 First of all, we are going to use the routing feature.
 This feature is part of the Ktor's core, so you won't need to include any additional artifacts.

 This feature is installed automatically when using the `routing { }` block.

-Let's start creating a simple GET route that responds with 'OK':
+Let's start by creating a simple GET route that responds with 'OK':

 ```kotlin
 fun Application.module() {